 Josh Beam and Tony Hansen detailed a few ways to make the most out of bale settings when it comes to baling alfalfa.
 The pair from John Deere spoke at the Alfalfa U event in Dodge City, Kansas.
 Alfalfa U is sponsored by Alforex Seeds, John Deere and High Plains Journal.

-For many alfalfa growers, water is the biggest limiting factor to growing a high yield, so utilizing an efficient irrigation system is key to their bottom line, explained McClain Pool.
+For many alfalfa growers, water is the biggest limiting factor to growing a high yield, so utilizing an efficient irrigation system is key to their bottom line, explained McClain Pool at the 2019 Alfalfa U.

 The queen of forages deserves royal treatment.